Skip to content

-Administrators can receive alerts when Cloudflare detects connectivity issues with the WARP client or degraded application performance.
+Administrators can receive alerts when Cloudflare detects connectivity issues with the Cloudflare One Client or degraded application performance.
 Notifications can be delivered via email, webhook, and third-party services.

 Manage notifications